-We begin with a triple differences-in-differences approach-across municipalities, across industries, and over time-to estimate the effect of access to digital technology on the use of different types of skills.
-We consider Brazil's internet rollout across cities and over time as the main technological advancement and argue that a similar technological change affects industries differentially based on their reliance on information and communications technology.
-The effect of digital technology adoption is identified using across-municipality differences in internet services provision over time for industries that differentially use information technology.
+We begin with a triple differences approach-across municipalities, across industries, and over time-to estimate the effect of access to digital technology on the use of different types of skills.
+We consider Brazil's internet rollout across cities and over time as the main technological advancement and argue that technological change may affect industries differently based on their (pre-determined) reliance on information and communications technology.16 The effect of digital technology adoption is identified using across-municipality differences in internet services provision over time for industries that differentially use information technology.
 The main estimating equation is as follows: